Background pattern

 Organic waste and vomit should be disposed of carefully.

-If the solution is turbid or a deposit that does not dissolve is observed, the vial should be discarded.
+If the solution is cloudy or a deposit is observed that does not dissolve, the vial should be discarded.

 Preparation for intravenous administration

-Take the required amount of solution from the vial and dilute it with at least 1 liter of the following solutions:
+Take the necessary amount of solution from the vial and dilute it with at least 1 liter of the following solutions:

-Always inspect the injection before use.
-Only clear and particle-free solutions should be administered.
+Always check the injection before use.
+Only clear solutions without visible particles should be administered.

-All materials used for preparation and administration, or those that have come into contact with cisplatino in any way, should be disposed of in accordance with local cytotoxic requirements.
-The remains of the medication and the materials used for preparation and administration should be destroyed in accordance with standard hospital procedures applicable to cytotoxic agents and in compliance with local requirements for the disposal of cytotoxic agents.
+All materials used for preparation and administration, or those that have come into contact with cisplatin in any way, should be disposed of in accordance with local requirements for cytotoxics.
+Medicinal waste and materials used for preparation and administration should be destroyed according to standard hospital procedures applicable to cytotoxic agents and in compliance with local requirements for the elimination of cytotoxic agents.

 Incompatibilities

-This medicine should not be mixed with any other except those mentioned in the previous section“Preparation for intravenous administration”.
+This medicine should not be mixed with others except those mentioned in the previous section "Preparation for intravenous administration".

 Special precautions for storage